-With Thanksgiving just next week (how did that happen?!), I thought I’d share some fun Thanksgiving ideas I’ve found around the web.
+With Thanksgiving just next week (how did that happen?!), I thought I’d share some ideas for Thanksgiving fun I’ve found around the web.
 Hopefully some, or all, will ease the stress that the next few days inevitably bring.

 The beautiful image above is from my friend Kelly at live.laugh.rowe.
 She is incredibly talented and has lots of fun, fall craft ideas.
 There are three versions of this image available to download.
 They would make a perfect addition to any Thanksgiving decor…and provide a powerful reminder to stop and enjoy the holiday.